Royale Union Tubize-Braine

-Royale Union Tubize-Braine, also known as Tubize-Braine or RUTB, is a Belgian football club based in the cities of Tubize and Braine-le-Comte.
-The team set to play in Belgian National Division 1 from 2024–25, third tier of Belgian football after promotion from Belgian Division 2 in 2023–24.
+Royale Union Tubize Braine-le-Comte, also known as Royale Union Tubize-Braine, Tubize-Braine, or RUTB, is a Belgian football club based in the cities of Tubize and Braine-le-Comte.
+The team is set to play in Belgian National Division 1 from 2024–25, third tier of Belgian football after promotion from Belgian Division 2 in 2023–24.

 History

-The club was founded in 1990 as the result of a merger of two clubs, F.C.
+The club was founded in 1990 as A.F.C.
+Tubize, the result of the merger of F.C.
 Tubize and Amis Réunis de Tubize.
-At that point it was known as AFC Tubize and last promoted to the first division in 2008, relegating back in 2009.
-In 2021, the club merged with neighboring Stade Braine from Braine-le-Comte, to form Tubize-Braine, which involved a new logo and a change of colors, from blood red and gold to white and gold.
+A.F.C.
+Tubize was last promoted to the Belgian First Division in 2008, being relegated back in 2009.
+In 2021, the club merged with neighboring Stade Brainois, from Braine-le-Comte, to form Royale Union Tubize Braine-le-Comte, which involved a new logo and a change of colors, from blood red and gold to white and gold.

-In 2023–24, Tubize-Braine secure promotion to Belgian National Division 1 from next season after finishing third place in Belgian Division 2 ACFF.
+In 2023–24, Tubize-Braine secured promotion to Belgian Division 1 for the next season after finishing third place in Belgian Division 2.